betfair-datascientists/betfair-datascientists.github.io/src/modelling/Brownlow2023Datathon.md

 The goal from there is to use the provided data (or any other data) to build your own model to **predict the probability of a player receiving at least 1 Brownlow vote** in every match for the 2023 season.

-With 207 matches and 23 players perside, this is a whopping 9522 predictions!
+With 207 matches and 23 players per side, this is a whopping 9522 predictions!

 How you go about building the model is entirely up to you – do you want to build an Elo model, a regression-based model, a Machine Learning algorithm or something entirely different?
 Get as innovative with it as you want!